Houston and Southeast Texas

 Visit Garner State Park’s CCC Buildings

-If you’re driving along Interstate 45, it’s hard to miss Big Sam, a 67-foot tall concrete statue of Sam Houston.
-Designed by David Adickes, travelers should stand at the statue’s base to appreciate its scale.
+If you’re driving along Interstate 45, it’s hard to miss Big Sam, a 67-foot-tall concrete statue of Sam Houston designed by David Adickes.
+To appreciate its scale, travelers should stand at the statue’s base.

 Palo Duro State Park and its CCC Cabins

-If you’re traveling with teen in tow, then a trip to Sam Houston State University might be on the itinerary.
-Founded in 1879. it’s the third oldest university in Texas.
+If you’re traveling with a teen, a trip to Sam Houston State University might be on the itinerary.
+Founded in 1879, it’s the third oldest university in Texas.

 The SHSU Visitor Center is located at 1905 University Ave., Huntsville.

-This museum is dedicated to the history of the Texas Prison Museum including its imprisoned.
-The Texas Prison Museum also features a look to the inside workings of the prisons in Texas.
+This museum is dedicated to the history of the Texas Prison Museum, including the imprisoned.
+It also features a look at the inside workings of Texas prisons.

 What to do in New Braunfels